mac-cain13/R.swift/Documentation/QandA.md

 ## What are the requirements to run R.swift?

 R.swift works with Xcode 10 for apps targetting iOS 8 and tvOS 9 and higher.

-## How do I use methods with a `Void` argument?

-Xcode might autocomplete a function with a `Void` argument (`R.image.settingsIcon(Void)`); to solve this, simply remove the `Void` argument and you're good to go: `R.image.settingsIcon()`.

-The reason this happens is because of the availability of the var `R.image.settingsIcon.*` for information about the image and also having a function with named the same name.

 ## How do I fix missing imports in the generated file?